-FOR THE INDUSTRIAL SECTOR: Until the year of reference 2012, the survey covered the whole of the national territory, with the except of Ceuta and Melilla.
+FOR THE INDUSTRIAL SECTOR: Until the year of reference 2012, the survey covered the whole of the national territory, except Ceuta and Melilla.
 Since 2013 both autonomous cities are also included within the scope of industrial statistics.

-3.3 TIME SCOPE
+3.3 TIPE SCOPE